 Significant Objects began in 2009 as a bold online inquiry into the relationship between narrative and the value of everyday objects.
 It has been the subject of speculation by everyone from NPR to litbloggers to The New York Times Freakonomics crew.
-Some theorized about the projects hypothesis, others about its methods and results.
-Others just wanted to know if there would be a book collection.
-The answer is yes.
-A collection of one hundred Significant Objects stories is published in this volume.
+Finally, a series of Significant Objects stories has been collected into two volumes.

-The experiment, in short, was a smash hit.
-As will be the Significant Objects book, which features 100 moving, absurd, surprising, and always entertaining stories from the projects three volumes.
+The experiment was a smash hit.
+As is the Significant Objects books, which feature 200 moving, absurd, surprising, and always entertaining stories.
 It will change the way you look at things, forever.

 21-page excerpt (download 1.6 MB PDF):